huntdatacenter/docs/docs/do-science/guides/access-guides/new-computer.md

 <SDButton form="request_ssh_config" />

-If you are a windows user, you might need a new mobaXterm configuration
+If you are a windows user, you might need a new MobaXterm configuration

 <SDButton form="request_mobaxterm_file" />